-At the most northernmost outpost of Greater London, in middle of farmland, can be found a most curious museum.
+At the most northernmost outpost of Greater London, in the middle of farmland, can be found a most curious museum.

-A cluster of historical artifacts from the history of transport, scattered amongst the largest pile of seemingly junk you will ever see.
+A cluster of historical artefacts from the history of transport, scattered amongst the largest pile of seemingly junk you will ever see.
 From old dinky toys, to big fire engines, to model railways to London Underground signs, this museum has it all.

 A most curious collection of transport ephemera.